LassazVegaz/fk-mui/README.md

 ### FMUITextField

-This is a wrapper around MUI TextField component integrated with Formik.
-It has all the props that are available in MUI TextField component with two more props:
+This is a wrapper around the MUI TextField component integrated with Formik.
+It has all the props that are available in the MUI TextField component with two more props:

 - name: string - name of the field
 - form: Formk form